 - Intention to pursue a career in policy, public service, and/or academia.

 Applicants are required to complete applications to both the Mongan Commonwealth Fund Fellowship in Minority Health Policy and the Harvard School of Public Health.
 Fellowship participation is contingent upon acceptance to both, although applicants not accepted to the Fellowship will still be eligible for admission to the Harvard School of Public Health.
 All requests for application materials should be addressed to:

 You may also request applications or information through e-mail email@example.com or visit the Fellowship web site.

 Can I complete the Fellowship on a part-time basis?

 The fellowships are intended for full-time study, and the extensions to complete degrees and the Fellowship on a part-time basis are not acceptable.

 I already have an MPH degree, but not in the field of health policy.
 Can I still apply for the Fellowship?

 Applicants with prior MPH degrees are not eligible to apply to the Fellowship to receive another MPH degree.
-However, applicants with prior MPH degrees are eligible to apply for the Fellowship to receive an MPA from the John F. Kennedy School of Government.
+However, applicants with prior MPH degrees are eligible to apply for the Fellowship to receive an MPA from the Harvard Kennedy School of Government.